 Understanding how your plumbing system works can be a challenging thing to learn!

 Over time plumbing pipes have evolved.
 What used to be installed in houses back in the day can now lead to a drenched living room.
-That’s why we have gathered some information on the 5 main types of plumbing pipes used in homes.
+That’s why we have gathered some information on the five main types of plumbing pipes used in homes.

 We have come a long way from using galvanised iron or steel pipes for our homes.
 So understanding the pros and cons of the pipes available in the market today is crucial in making an informed decision.